sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## CLIOutput
+To install with pip, run `pip install opsbox-cli-output`.
+To install with UV, run `uv add opsbox-cli-output`

 ### Overview
 The CLIOutput plugin displays results directly in the command line interface, providing quick and accessible feedback.